0compute/xtraceback/README.rst

 Nose plugin
 -----------

 The nose plugin is enabled with the `--with-xtraceback` flag.
-See `nose --help` for other options.
+See `nosetests --help` for other options.